jaxsonpd/etc/Guides/C Style Guide.md

 Lines will not exceed 80 columns unless it is; part of a link, a string literal were new line characters can affect it, or by developer discretion.
 This limit is to improve writing of code in a split window configuration.

+## File Structure
+All Files should follow the same structure:

+1. File Comment
+2. Includes
+3. Defines and macros
+4. Structs and typedefs
+5. Global variables
+6. Function Definitions

 # Comments
 Comments are vitaly important and should be used anywhere that code may become hard to understand.
 All files should conform to the doxgen commenting standard even if doxgen is not intended to be run on the code.
 This is done to improve standardisation and I like the way it looks.